Samuelson777/Simple-Expense-Tracker/README.md

 - **Display Expenses**: Show a list of all expenses with options to edit or delete each entry.
 - **Total Calculation**: Calculate and display the total amount spent.
 - **Responsive Design**: Ensure the app looks good on both desktop and mobile devices.

+## License
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Samuelson777/Simple-Expense-Tracker/blob/main/LICENSE) file for details.